Generic Name: Zolpidem Oral Spray (zole PI dem)

 What are some things I need to know or do while I take Zolpimist?

-- Avoid driving and doing other tasks or actions that call for you to be alert after you take Zolpimist.
-You may still feel sleepy the day after you take this medicine.
+- Avoid driving and doing other tasks or actions that call for you to be alert after you take Zolpimist (zolpidem oral spray).
+You may still feel sleepy the day after you take Zolpimist (zolpidem oral spray).
 Avoid these tasks or actions until you feel fully awake.

 - This medicine may be habit-forming with long-term use.